 (D-1) shows a sighting diagram with the front and rear sights superimposed.
 Surrounding the front sight's a rear sight called a "ghost ring," which is designed for close range and quick sighting.
 The yellow part in the figure's a luminescent material that allows the user to aim in dark places.

 This ghost ring sight's not to everyone's liking in terms of usability though.
-We worked with CAPCOM's Executive Director Takeuchi on the sights until the very last minute.
+We worked with CAPCOM's Managing Corporate Officer Takeuchi on the sights until the very last minute.

 (D) When we submitted the proposal, CAPCOM requested we use a long magazine.